micahmo/WgServerforWindows/README.md

 * `New-NetIPAddress` is called on the WireGuard adapter to assign a static IP in the range of the Server Configuration's Address property.
 * `New-NetNat` is called to create a new NAT rule on the WireGuard adapter.
 * A Windows Task is created to call `New-NetIPAddress` on boot.

+> NAT Routing requires at least Windows 10, and the option to enable it will not even appear in the application on older versions of Windows.
+However, even with Windows 10, NAT Routing does not always work.
+Sometimes it requires Hyper-V to be enabled, which the application will prompt for, but that also requires a Pro or higher (i.e., not Home) version of Windows.
+Ultimately, if the application is unable to enable NAT Routing, it will recommend using Internet Connection Sharing instead (below).
+See [#30](https://github.com/micahmo/WireGuardServerForWindows/issues/30) for a full discussion about NAT Routing support.

 #### Internet Sharing
 ![InternetSharing](https://i.imgur.com/GCKoVIZ.png)